Howard Hospital lockdown sign

-WILLITS, 5/13/18 — Howard Memorial Hospital went into lockdown for a few hours this afternoon, after a man entered the hospital and made some comments that were perceived as potentially threatening — but at no point did the hospital cease to function, and in fact remained in full operation and seeing patients during the lockdown.
+WILLITS, CA., 5/13/18 — Howard Memorial Hospital went into lockdown for a few hours this afternoon, after a man entered the hospital and made some comments that were perceived as potentially threatening — but at no point did the hospital cease to function, and in fact remained in full operation and seeing patients during the lockdown.

 Sometime before noon a man entered the hospital and proceeded to speak in a way that were perceived as a potential threat.
 The conversation was overheard by hospital staff, and as Howard’s communications manager Cici Winiger explained, “Out of an abundance of caution for the safety of our patients and staff we put the hospital on lockdown while we tried to figure out if it was an actual threat — and it wasn’t.
 So the situation has been resolved and now the lockdown has been lifted.”